richjohnson905-home/Connect4-imgui/README.md

 The imgui graphics library is not upgraded for conan 2.0 yet so to use this project follow these steps:

+Also, go to conan-io github tags and download conan-1.58.0 zip.

 Uses python virtualenv.

     unzip conan-1.58.0.zip as conan_src